maxime-michel/angular-quiz-app/README.md

 $ npm install @types/core-js
 ```

-> Definitions will be available automatically in the TypeScript project.

 ### Building

 #### Production Build

-The production build should be used, to compile the app for **deployment**.
+The production build should be used to compile the app for **deployment**.
 It will do it's best to keep the target files as small as possible.

 ```sh